 This week one of the hopeful members of the public looking to raise some funds was a man you might not instantly recognize by name, but you will almost certainly know his work … British artist Graham Humphreys.

 Graham painted some of the most memorable horror movie posters from the 1980s, and his work always takes me back to those magical days of visiting the VHS rental store with my Dad.
 His posters could be found on every wall, and could be seen on the front of multiple VHS tape boxes.
 He was on Four Rooms to try and sell two of his most AWESOME pieces – the original A Nightmare on Elm Street poster art, and his stunning Evil Dead 2 art.
-He hoped for ten thousand pounds each for them, with the money going towards the creation of a deluxe book filled with his art, and a gallery show to promote the book and display more of his paintings.
+He hoped for ten thousand pounds each for them, with the money going toward the creation of a deluxe book filled with his art, and a gallery show to promote the book and display more of his paintings.

 My initial reaction was “Bargain!”
 They appeared to be in perfect condition and were protected within high quality frames, but the first dealer, while interested, wouldn’t go over a few thousand pounds for both.
 The next room contained gallery owner Alex Proud, and after a little negotiation Graham walked away with a deal.
 One thousand pounds in cash, and a promise to publish his book to a high standard AND a gallery event to display his work.